Makhachkala: Transportation

 The city is served by Uytash Airport, a regional airport providing connections to other Russian cities.
 Russian Railways via the North Caucasus Railway provides freight and passenger traffic to and from Makhachkala.

-The Caspian Sea International Port handles crude oil, petroleum, construction materials, grain, cargo and timber and operates 24 hours a day.
+The Makhachkala Commercial Port, or Caspian Sea International Port, handles crude oil, petroleum, construction materials, grain, cargo and timber and operates 24 hours a day.
 The port offers communications with the rest of Russia, as well as with Belarus, Ukraine, the Baltic states, Iran, Turkey and Central Asia.
 A railyard at the port connects the port to the North Caucasus Railway network.